Singer found dead in hotel room of music executive David Bolno

-An aspiring singer named Laura Lozano was found dead in a Miami hotel room rented by music executive David Bolno.
+An aspiring singer named Laura Lozano was found dead inside of a Miami hotel room rented by music executive David Bolno on March 30th.

 In an interview with The Daily Mail, Bolno confirmed that Lozano had been staying in his room, but that he “wasn’t there” when she passed away.
-Hotel security footage reportedly shows Bolno leaving his room at the Setai Hotel around 4:30 a.m. local time on March 30th; nine hours later, Lozano’s body was discovered lying face-up in the bathtub by hotel staff.
-Police also reportedly found an “unknown substance” in various areas of the hotel room.
+Hotel security footage reportedly shows Bolno leaving his room at the Setai Hotel around 4:30 a.m. local time on March 30th; nine hours later, Lozano’s body was discovered lying face-up in a bathtub by hotel staff.
+Police also reportedly found an “unknown substance” suspected to be narcotics inside of the hotel room.

 “It was a terrible tragedy.
 I had vacated the room in the earlier part of the morning so I wasn’t there when they found her,” Bolno told The Daily Mail.
 “It was really sad, she was someone I really liked, and she was a good person.”

-Note: Editor’s Note: This article has been updated with additional details from TMZ.